false

 HR

-Top 5 Communication problems in the workplace and how to solve them
+Top 5 communication problems in the workplace and how to solve them

 Communication is essential to a smoothly running business.
 Organizations know this, and yours makes no exception.
 Or does it?
 Communication problems in the workplace are a lot more common than you think.
 Seventy-four percent of employees feel they are missing out on news and information, and 86% blame company failures on poor communication.